oist/optinist/docs/gui/workflow.md

 Select algorithms or analysis methods from the treeview on the left by clicking "+" button.

 The left side of the window displays all available analysis methods.
 Clicking on the + mark adds the analysis nodes to the Workflow field.
-ROI detection tools (currently Suite2P and CaImAn) are in the "Algorithm" category, and all other pre-installed analyses are in the "optinist" category.
+ROI detection tools (currently Suite2P, CaImAn and LCCD) are in the "Algorithm" category, and all other pre-installed analyses are in the "optinist" category.

 Let's start with sample TIFF data (`mouse2p_2_long.tiff`) and try Suite2P ROI detection.
 First, you need to determine the image you will use.
 Select your image as explained [above](#assigning-input-data-path).